jiversen/pdfannotations/README.md

 _New Solution to extracting highlights and annotations from pdfs (annotated using non-papers apps)_

+*The key contribution here is that it also extracts highlighted text, and nicely styles the results, making clear the distinction between quotes and your own thoughts.
+Excellent for extracting notes taken on papers to create a concise summary.*

 I've made a set of programs for my own use that extract my annotations--highlights, notes, underlines--and put a formatted rich text into the clipboard that you can paste into any app.

 If you're interested in testing it out, please check it out: http://johniversen.org/data/PDFAnnotationsToClipboard.mpkg.zip